sanchojaf/integration/content/integration/terminology.md

 Endpoints are small standalone web applications that can be subscribed to certain Message types via Mappings.
 Our hub delivers and tracks each Message as a Service Request is sent to all of its subscribed Endpoints.
 The Hub includes lots of existing Endpoints for popular services and applications, but you can also create custom or private Endpoints to help integrate with proprietary systems.

-Any Message within the Spree Commerce hub can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.
+Any Message within the Cenit hub can be consumed by an Endpoint, with each individual Message resulting in a JSON-encoded Message being sent via an `HTTP POST` request to a pre-configured Endpoint URL.

 Using the hub's control panel, you can configure a list of the Message types you want to subscribe to, and a list of corresponding Endpoint URLs that will process them.